-Bernard J. Thomas Scholarship Award & MARS Scholarship Fund
+Bernard J. Thomas Scholarship Award, Craig Longardner Scholarship Award & MARS Scholarship Fund

 The Midwest Association of Rail Shippers Scholarship Fund is a reflection of the MARS membership and the future students that plan to make contributions to professional positions and industries across the nation.
 Scholarships are awarded at the sole discretion of MARS Scholarship committee and are granted on a competitive basis.
 Awards will be made on an annual basis in the spring semester, requiring application and review for each calendar year.

-New in 2015 is the Bernard J. Thomas Scholarship Award, presented to the top rated scholarship applicant.
-The honorary scholarship award is in the amount of $3,000.
+The Bernard J. Thomas Scholarship Award is presented to the top rated scholarship applicant.
+The honorary scholarship award is in the amount of $5,000.
 Bernard J. Thomas was an integral part in the foundation of the MARS Scholarship Fund in 2008 and strong contributor to the MARS organization.

-Questions regarding this application can be addressed by calling the association office at 630-513-6700.
+Questions regarding this application can be addressed by emailing the association office at MARSScholarships@mwrailshippers.com .

 Scholarship recipients will be chosen from qualified students who meet the eligibility requirements, complete the application meeting all requirements, and submit before the application deadline on January 31st.
 Scholarship applicants will be selected according to merit on a competitive basis.
 The scholarship committee will select the recipients by evaluating each eligible student’s academic performance, personal statement, commitment to the program in which they are enrolled, and community involvement in the way of extracurricular activities and employment history.